Yijin-Zeng/HangManGame/README.md

 ## Overview

-This project demonstrates how to build deep learning approaches for playing Hangman game with high successful rate, and discusses potential future improvements.
+This project demonstrates how to build deep learning approaches for playing Hangman game with high success rate, and discusses potential future improvements.
 See the notebook for all the details.

 ### Strategy: Multi-Stage Solution